-The Forest Preserves of Cook County is working on several projects on the Des Plaines Trail System to improve trail user experience, enhance safety and explore extending the trail.
+The Forest Preserves of Cook County is working on projects in several sections of the extensive Des Plaines Trail System to improve trail user experience, enhance safety and better connect surrounding communities to the Forest Preserves.

 On this page: